Soawii/BattleShip/README.md

 # BattleShip
-A simple battleship game in a browser, only against the Computer for now.
+A simple BattleShip game in a browser, only against the Computer for now.